Idaho’s ANFP Dietary Manager Online Training Course

 This course blends the following components:

-- 16 hours face-to-face classroom time to reinforce field learning experiences at the Idaho Health Care Association Annual Convention in July.
+- 16 hours face-to-face in-person Lab time to reinforce field learning experiences in July.

 - Fees paid are non-refundable and non-transferable once the student begins their first training module of the course.